Social Work (M.S.W.)

 • Learn more about finances for graduate students >

-In addition to the main campus in College Place, Washington, the Master of Social Work degree is offered on two campuses in Montana—Billings and Missoula.
+In addition to the main campus in College Place, Washington, the Master of Social Work degree is offered on the Billings, Montana campus.

 The Walla Walla University Master in Social Work (MSW) program in Montana offers the same graduate curriculum that is offered on the main campus in College Place, Washington.
 The focus of the program is advanced clinical practice.
 Students may take electives in areas such as addictions, aging, child welfare, children and families, mental health, medical social work, and school social work.